OPCFoundation/UA-.NETStandard/Applications/ConsoleReferencePublisher/README.md

  1. Create [Publisher Configuration](#publisher-configuration).

+		// Create configuration using MQTT protocol and JSON Encoding PubSubConfigurationDataType pubSubConfiguration = CreatePublisherConfiguration_MqttJson();

+      Or use the alternative configuration object for UDP with UADP encoding

 		// Create configuration using UDP protocol and UADP Encoding PubSubConfigurationDataType pubSubConfiguration = CreatePublisherConfiguration_UdpUadp();

-      Or use the alternative configuration object for MQTT with JSON encoding

-        // Create configuration using MQTT protocol and JSON Encoding PubSubConfigurationDataType pubSubConfiguration = CreatePublisherConfiguration_MqttJson();

-    The CreatePublisherConfiguration methods can be found in  [Console Reference Publisher](./Program.cs)
+	The CreatePublisherConfiguration methods can be found in  [ConsoleReferencePublisher/Program.cs](./Program.cs) file.

  2. Create an instance of the [UaPubSubApplication Class](../../Docs/PubSub.md#uapubsubapplication-class) using the configuration data from step 1.